- quick (adj.)

 - quick (n.)

-- "living persons," Old English cwic, from quick (adj.); frequently paired with the dead, e.g. Old English cwicum & deadum.
+- "living persons," Old English cwic, from quick (adj.); frequently paired with the dead, as in Old English cwicum & deadum.
 The quick "tender part of the flesh" (under a nail, etc.) is from 1520s, as is the figurative use of it.